In this article, Hannah Drozdz looks at the circumstances where the corporate veil of limited liability may not protect a director.

 Where a company is insolvent or on the verge of insolvency, the directors owe a duty to the company to act in the best interests of the creditors of the company.

 Directors should not, for example, cause an insolvent company to repay shareholders’ debts or make distributions to shareholders out of the profit from company contracts if this effectively amounts to an attempt to distribute the company’s assets without proper provision for all the creditors.
 Directors might be paid through dividends as this can be more tax efficient.
 Payment of “salary” by dividends would not be excused where the statutory requirements for a company to pay dividends were not met.

 Commercial pressure on a company’s finances may lead to creditor demands, or commercial pressure, on the directors to cause the company to undertake actions which may be designed to ease the company’s day-to-day problems.
 The transactions may be reviewable transactions, such as a preference or a transaction at an undervalue if the company later goes into liquidation or administration.
 Directors who cause the company to enter a reviewable transaction under insolvency legislation risk personal liability for any resulting losses to the company’s creditors.

 To understand the risks of dealing with a distressed company, read our guide here.

-See our related article where we discuss the risks for personal liability where a director is involved with a company which re-uses the name, or a similar name, to a company in liquidation.
+Click here to see our related article discussing the personal liability risks if a director is involved with a company which re-uses the name, or a similar name, to a company in liquidation.